What are the aims of this leaflet?

 Is it painful?

 Everybody experiences pain differently.
 Some people find the treatment uncomfortable to start off with.
 Most people who use the treatment long term say that the treatment is not painful.
-You will be expected to feel a tingling ‘pins and needles’ sensation at the treatment site while the treatment is being given.
+You can expect to feel a tingling ‘pins and needles’ sensation in the skin area where the treatment is being given.

 What are the potential side effects?